Enter at South Gate

 News and Events

-Check Instagram for the latest news on events planned for 2019.
+Check Instagram for the latest news on upcoming events.

 Check out our latest Giveaway.
 Get info on our Instagram or Facebook page.
 Simply give us your email address for a chance to win.
 Tag your friends for more chances.

-Our first ever Farmstand event held Saturday, August 25th, was a VIP Insiders Tour of our nursery and Plant-a-Pot workshop.
-We covered topics of plant propagation, general horticulture and garden design.
-We will do another tour this spring.
+Twice a year we have an Insiders Tour of our nursery and Plant-a-Pot workshop.
+We cover topics of plant propagation, general horticulture and garden design.
+We will have another tour this spring.
 Join our email list for updates and let us know if you are interested.
 We are also available to hold private events for your group.
-Contact Gillian (email@example.com) with your requests.
+Contact Gillian (firstname.lastname@example.org) with your requests.

 Frequently Asked Questions (FAQs)